CluedIn-io/CluedIn.Documentation/docs/190-paas-operations/002-backup-and-restore.md

 1. Select **Add a schedule**, and then select the schedule that you've just created.
 Fill in the parameters.
 1. Repeat the process for `backup-cluedin`.

-Once this has been set, the automation account should proceed to backup as per your configuration.
+Once the schedules are set up, the automation account should proceed to run backup as per your configuration.

 For any further information about backup, reach out to CluedIn support.